iAmMe27/WoD/README.md

 2. Skimpy Bodyslide Output - ditto.
 3. Discord Rich Presence (F4SE) - this gives you a card in Discord when you are playing WoD.
 It lists your character name, level and location. *It does not hook into the NSFW mods, don't worry, your secrets are safe.*
 4. LOD Hiding Fog for NAC X - adds a small amount of fog to the clear and sunny weathers to help hide those nasty Fallout 4 LODs.

+## Modifications & Performance Improvement
+If you wish to modify the list, even for performance improvements, refer to the `#wod-mods` channel in the Discord server as there you will find guides in the pins that others in the community have already written.
+You can also use those channels to discuss your changes to the list freely.

+**Please don't request help in the official support channel for modifications or modified lists!** It's not because I dislike modifications or anything, it's just impossible to provide support for the thousands of mods and mod combinations available out there.

 # Mod Setup